Learn something new every day

 The space between the outer edges of the upper iliac bones is called the biiliac width and is used by anthropologists and forensic specialists to estimate body mass.
 The measurement is also useful in obstetrics to make sure the baby has a big enough passage during delivery.
 The typical female biiliac measurement is 11 inches (28 cm).

 Disorders of the illium are rare and typically caused by sports injuries or trauma.
 Iliolumbar Syndrome is an inflammation of the iliolumbar ligament that attaches to the ilium.
 This is usually a result of repeated bending or twisting, such as the kind seen in volleyball or golf.
 The syndrome affects the vertebrae attached to the pelvis and the surrounding area.

 Symptoms can include pain in the lower back or groin area that can radiate down the buttock or leg, stiffness, and difficulty in movement.
 Treatment often utilizes alternating applications of heat and cold, anti-inflammatory medications, and physical therapy.
 In serious cases, a back brace may also be used.

-Other disorders involving the ilium include arthritis, low back pain, and sacroiliac joint dysfunction.
+Other disorders involving the bone include arthritis, low back pain, and sacroiliac joint dysfunction.
 More women than men suffer from these problems, and it is theorized that the cause is hormonal, because during pregnancy, a female’s body produces hormones to relax the ligaments to allow the pelvis to stretch.
 At this time, no studies have been done to verify this theory.